ibm-cloud-architecture/eda-tech-academy/docs/getting-started/eepm.md

     Copy the file to `C:\TechJam\EventStreams_Lab\KafkaClient_YYYYMMDD\`

-    !!! note
-        If you do not have openssl installed in your computer or if you are unable to run the openssl command, you may use this for the PEM certificate.
-Copy and save one of the following (depending on the Openshift cluster you are using) as eem_truststore.pem.

 5. Test consuming the data in the topic you have just subscribed using the KafkaClient that you used for the Schema Registry lab.